-

 Ms. Ruchika Tara Mathur

-Ruchika Tara Mathur is a full-time PhD student in Health Promotion with the School of Health Sciences at the National University of Ireland Galway.
+Ruchika Tara Mathur is a full-time PhD student in Health Promotion with the School of Health Sciences at the University of Galway.
 She is an alum of Trinity College Dublin with an MSc in Development Practice, and of Lady Shri Ram College in New Delhi with a BA in Political Science.
 Ruchika has been working as an implementor, peer-educator and researcher in sexual and reproductive health and rights with organisations such as Oxfam, Ipas and the Population Council.
 She is interested in learning about and contributing to the field of knowledge on adolescent and youth participation in health services.

 Placement Students